rtibblesbot/kolibri-library/digitallibrary/README.md

 TODOs
 -----
-  - parse other file formats
-  - make lookup table for licenses and set appropriately
   - add option to also create separate channels for each Language
   - look into making script more generic so it works for any OPDS source, e.g. using https://github.com/internetarchive/bookserver/blob/master/bookserver/catalog/Entry.py#L68